RikkuX491/EAST-SE-012924-Phase-4/README.md

 This will import the `Flask` class so that we can use it to create an instance of the `Flask` class to start our Flask application.

-2. Write the following code on the next line:
+2. Write the following code on the next line in `app.py`:

 ```py
 app = Flask(__name__)